 If you’re one of those who wants to move a blog post to another page in WordPress, you will find it confusing if you’re a beginner.
 Of course, everything should be built professionally on your website, in order to get the intention from search engines.

 Today, I’ll show you the easy step by step method to migrate a blog post to another page.
 Please note that no matter if the page is new or old, you can overwrite it with your old post.
 Or simply, create a new page.

-You can also, read how to redirect 404 nor found pages to your website’s home page.
+- You can also, read how to redirect 404 not found pages to your website’s homepage.

 Steps to move your post

 The first thing that you have to do is the web page, where you want to copy and paste the post’s content.
 Please make sure to save the page as a draft, and never publish it.
 Don’t worry about the page slogan or the URL, WordPress will detect the old URL, and it will add a number to the new one, just to make it unique.
 You can remove the number later, after deleting the old post.